2019 international day of peace

 Keeling-Puri Peace Plaza

-Other guests include Dorothy Paige-Turner, Lewis Lemon (David Causey), Jane Addams (Sue Crandall), Storytellers Megan Wells, Jim May and Nestor Gomez and may peace-making and interactivities.
+Guests include Dorothy Paige-Turner, Xavier Ramey, Lewis Lemon (David Causey), Jane Addams (Sue Crandall), Storytellers Megan Wells, and Jim May, in addition to interactive peace-making activities.

 For more information email: firstname.lastname@example.org

 The International Day of Peace, established by United Nations resolution in 1981, provides an opportunity for individuals, organizations and nations to create practical acts of Peace on a shared date (September 21).
 Around the world, the International Day of Peace is used to highlight the U.N.
 Decade for a Culture of Peace and Non-Violence for the Children of the World, 2001 to 2010.

 The International Day of Peace (IDOP) has been celebrated annually at the Peace Plaza in Rockford since 2003, hosted by the Keeling and Puri families.
 At the International Day of Peace, 1,500 individuals from the Rock River Valley, including around 1,000 elementary school children mostly grades 3-5 learn to:

 • Celebrate the cultural heritage of

 • Understand and appreciate individual differences and similarities